codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install first GitOps Runtime in account
-If this is the first Helm Runtime install in your Codefresh account, install the Runtime from the Codefresh UI, following the step-by-step Hybrid GitOps Runtime installation procedure.
+If this is the first GitOps Runtime installation in your Codefresh account, install the Runtime from the Codefresh UI, following the step-by-step installation procedure.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.